South Dakota high court dismisses appeal against Keystone XL

-LINCOLN, Neb. — South Dakota’s Supreme Court this week dismissed an appeal from opponents of the Keystone XL oil pipeline, saying a lower court lacked jurisdiction to hear their cases.
+PIERRE, S.D. — South Dakota’s Supreme Court this week dismissed an appeal from opponents of the Keystone XL oil pipeline, saying a lower court lacked jurisdiction to hear their cases.
+But an attorney battling the project says the “fight is not over.”

 Groups fighting TransCanada Corp.’s pipeline appealed a judge’s decision last year upholding regulators’ approval for the pipeline to cross the state.
 But the high court said in a Wednesday ruling that justices didn’t “reach the merits of the case” because the lower court didn’t have jurisdiction to weigh the appeal of the Public Utilities Commission’s decision.

+Robin Martinez, an attorney for conservation and family agriculture group Dakota Rural Action, on Thursday called the high court’s decision “disappointing,” but said “this fight is not over.”
+Martinez said the organization, one of the appellants, is regrouping and evaluating its options.

+“That’s really disappointing that the court didn’t reach the merits, because the risk to South Dakota’s land and water resources is clearly there,” Martinez said.
+“It’s a shame that that did not get a closer look by the court.”

-Attorneys for appealing groups didn’t immediately comment.
-TransCanada spokesman Terry Cunha said Thursday in an email that the pipeline developer is pleased with the court’s decision.
+TransCanada spokesman Terry Cunha said in an email that the pipeline developer is pleased with the court’s decision.

 Keystone XL would cost an estimated $8 billion.
 The 1,179-mile pipeline would transport up to 830,000 barrels a day of Canadian crude through Montana and South Dakota to Nebraska, where it would connect with lines to carry oil to Gulf Coast refineries.